 Made in the USA?

 Though the Nestle Purina PetCare has a global reach, the Castor and Pollux brand is produced and manufactured exclusively in the United States.
 Though the company has changed hands, their products are still developed by a team of experts in the field of animal nutrition and organic ingredients.

 Where do they Get Their Ingredients?

 The Organix line of pet food and treats from Castor and Pollux was the first and most complete line of organic-certified pet food products in the United States.
 They continue to be a leader in the field of organic and natural pet food.
 This company believes in the power of quality nutrition which is why they use only the freshest natural ingredients in all of their products.

-Castor and Pollux Recalls:
+Castor and Pollux Recall List

 Not only are they dedicated to using the highest quality ingredients in each of their products, but they also take quality control and safety measures very seriously in the manufacture of those products.

 How expensive are their products?

-Here is their Product List:
+Here is their Product List

 The Organix line of products was released in 2003 and it contains both classic and grain-free recipes featuring certified-organic ingredients.
 The Natural Ultramix brand joined the lineup in 2004 and it features high-quality, natural ingredients like real meat and grain-free carbohydrates.

 They offer a wide variety of dry products which are divided into two main product lines.
 The Organix line of dry foods features both classic and grain-free recipes made with certified-organic ingredients as well as a limited selection of kibbles infused with freeze-dried raw bites.

 Organix Dry Food Recipes:

-- Puppy Recipe
+- ORGANIX Organic Puppy Recipe With Healthy Grains

-- Grain-Free Chicken & Potato Recipe
+- ORGANIX Grain Free Organic Chicken & Sweet Potato Recipe

-- Grain-Free Small Breed Recipe
+- ORGANIX Grain Free Organic Small Breed Recipe

-Natural Ultramix Dry Food Recipes:
+PRISTINE Dry Food Recipes:

-- Grain-Free Real Chicken & Sweet Potato
+- PRISTINE Grain Free Free-Range Chicken & Sweet Potato Recipe With Raw Bites

 Organix Canned Food Recipes: